All About The Water Cycle - How Does It Work?

 The Water Cycle and the Climate

-Humidity is considered as the amount of water vapor in the air.
+Humidity is considered the amount of water vapor in the air.
 When water vapor is not evenly distributed by the water cycle, some regions experience higher humidity than others.
-This occurrence adds to completely different climates.
+This occurrence adds to the completely different climates.

 A region's temperature also relies on the water cycle.
 Through the water cycle, heat is exchanged, and temperatures change.
 For instance, when water evaporates, it absorbs energy and cools the local environment.
 Consequently, water releases energy and warms the local environment when it condenses.